vitodeploy/docs/servers/database-backups.md

 ![Create Backup](/servers/create-backup.png)

-It will ask you to select the Database and the Storage that you already conencted ([How](/settings/storage-providers)) and the Interval of the backups and how many backup files to keep when making a new backup.
+It will ask you to select the Database and the Storage that you already connected ([How](/settings/storage-providers)) and the Interval of the backups and how many backup files to keep when making a new backup.

 ## Restore Backup